aws/aws-cli/awscli/examples/s3/sync.rst

 **Sync from local directory to S3 bucket while deleting files that exist in the destination but not in the source**

-The following ``sync`` command syncs objects under a specified prefix and bucket to files in a local directory by uploading the local files to s3.
-Because the ``--delete`` parameter flag is thrown, any files existing under the specified prefix and bucket but not existing in the local directory will be deleted.
+The following ``sync`` command syncs objects to a specified bucket and prefix from files in a local directory by uploading the local files to s3.
+Because the ``--delete`` parameter flag is used, any files existing in specified bucket and prefix but not existing in the local directory will be deleted.
 In this example, the user syncs the bucket ``mybucket`` to the local current directory.
 The local current directory contains the files ``test.txt`` and ``test2.txt``.
 The bucket ``mybucket`` contains the object ``test3.txt``::